basilevh/gcd/README.md

 This dataset comes from a [service](https://paralleldomain.com/) and cannot be regenerated.
 Please see the [download link](https://gcd.cs.columbia.edu/#datasets) for our copy.

 Note that some scene folders do not exist (there are 1531 scene folders but the index goes up to 2143), and some scenes have a couple missing frames, which is why our dataloader is designed to be robust to both issues.
+You might see a few warning messages during training but this is normal.
 Also, unlike Kubric, the scenes are not decorrelated with respect to the index, hence in `pardom_datasplit.json` we pre-selected random subsets for training, validation, and testing.

 We define the validation + test set sizes to be 61 + 61 scenes respectively (each roughly 4% of the total dataset).

 ### Data Visualization

-(TBD)
+I have written some tools, based on [TRI camviz](https://github.com/TRI-ML/camviz), to interactively visualize example scenes from Kubric-4D and ParallelDomain-4D on your local computer.
+I might release them here later, but feel free to contact me (Basile) in the meantime for the source code.

 ## Citations